mohitjalal/Learning_Flask/README.md

 Hey Guys, I am learning flask.
-This repository will contain the code that I write while learning flask.
+This repository will contain the code that I wrote while learning flask.